-I have published numerous articles here at Experts Exchange that present programs/scripts written in a language called AutoHotkey.
-Each of those articles has a brief paragraph describing where to download the product and how to install it.
+I have published numerous articles and five-minute video Micro Tutorials here at Experts Exchange that present programs/scripts written in a language called AutoHotkey.
+Each of those articles and videos has brief information describing where to download the product and how to install it.
 I have also answered many questions with a reference to AutoHotkey as a component of the solution.
-As I was about to write another article with an AutoHotkey program and the how-to-download-and-install paragraph, I decided it would be better to publish a more comprehensive write-up on the process, including some background on the language.
+As I was about to write another article with an AutoHotkey program and the how-to-download-and-install information, I decided it would be better to publish a more comprehensive write-up on the process, including some background on the language.

 AutoHotkey is a free (in all senses of the word), open source product, published under the GNU GPL (General Public License, Version 2, June 1991).
 It is a fork of the popular AutoIt language.
 AutoHotkey started out as a keyboard shortcuts and mouse clicks/movements capability (hence, "Hotkey" in the name), but has been enhanced into a robust programming/scripting language.

-AutoHotkey itself has forked several times, with the release at AHKScript.org considered by devotees of the language to be the active/primary branch.
-Update: Since the initial publication of this article, the ahkscript.org and autohotkey.com domains have been reunited (visiting the former redirects to the latter).
+AutoHotkey itself has forked several times, with the release at AutoHotkey.com considered by devotees of the language to be the active/primary branch.
 If you'd like to learn more about the history of the language, I recommend The AutoHotkey Foundation and Our History pages at its website and the Wikipedia AutoHotkey article.

 With a decent computer and Internet connection, the download and installation of AutoHotkey should take less than a minute.
 At the time of publishing the most recent update to this article, here are the steps:

-(1) Visit the AutoHotkey site and click the white-on-green Download button:
+(1) Visit the AutoHotkey site and click the Download button:

-(3) Click the Download AutoHotkey Installer button to download the installer (unless you have another need, such as wanting the ZIP file).
+(2) As a new user, click the Download Current Version button.
 The exact dialog that you get from this depends on your browser and its settings.
 For example, you may see something like this:

 In any case, run the installer.